 Governor Thompson State ParkCrivitz

-Peshtigo River State ForestCrivitz
+Governor Earl Peshtigo River State ForestCrivitz

-Established in 2001, the property is Wisconsin's newest state forest.
-It was purchased from the Wisconsin Public Service Corporation (WPS) and includes the Potato Rapids Flowage, located 20 miles southeast of the main forest.
-This long, linear state forest borders some of the most beautiful and exciting sections of the Peshtigo River.
+Governor Earl Peshtigo River State Forest is a long, linear state forest in northeast Wisconsin bordering some of the most beautiful and exciting sections of the Peshtigo River.
 Anglers know the river's free-flowing portion for its excellent fly-fishing; paddlers brave the Midwest's longest continuous whitewater rapids; and boaters can access more than 3,000 acres of flowage from 15 boat landings.
+The forest offers a family campground and several remote boat-in campsites along the river.

 Kettle Moraine State Forest Lapham Peak UnitDelafield